-a.
-The approximate functions and values of the aquatic resource being impacted, such as habitat value, aquifer recharge, sediment conveyance or retention, flood storage, effects special aquatic sites downstream of proposed project, etc.;

-b.
-The permanence of the project's impacts on the resource; and c.
+- a.
+The approximate functions and values of the aquatic resource being impacted, such as habitat value, aquifer recharge, sediment conveyance or retention, flood storage, effects special aquatic sites downstream of proposed project, etc.; - b.
+The permanence of the project's impacts on the resource; and - c.
 The potential long-term effects of the action on remaining functions and values of the impacted aquatic resource.
 To be practicable, the mitigation must be available and capable of being done considering costs, existing technology, and logistics in light of the overall project purposes.
 A watershed approach to compensatory mitigation must be used to consider how the types and locations of compensatory mitigation projects will provide the desired aquatic resource functions.
 In general, the required compensatory mitigation should be located within the same watershed as the impact site, and should be located where it is most likely to successfully replace lost functions and services.
 Restoration is the preferred form of compensatory mitigation for lost of aquatic resource functions.
 If avoidance and minimization is not practicable then compensatory mitigation, through in-kind rehabilitation, enhancement, or preservation is required since there is a greater uncertainty that these methods of compensation will successfully offset permitted impacts.
 Examples of mitigation that may be appropriate and practicable include, but are not limited to: reducing the size of the project; establishing wetland or upland buffer zones to protect aquatic resource values; replacing the loss of aquatic resource values by creating, restoring, or enhancing similar functions and values; or using bioremediation techniques in conjunction with other methods to offset project impacts.

-Conditions of GP: All work authorized under this GP would be subject to General Permit 12 Specific Conditions (Enclosure 1) General Conditions (Enclosure 2).
+Conditions of GP: All work authorized under this GP would be subject to the General Permit 14 Specific Conditions (Enclosure 1) and General Conditions (Enclosure 2).

-/s/

-September 2, 2009
+/s/ September 2, 2009

 David A. Manning Chief, Regulatory Office Date of Issuance

 Enclosures

-GENERAL PERMIT 12 SPECIFIC CONDITIONS
+GENERAL PERMIT 14 SPECIFIC CONDITIONS

-1. Permittee Construction Schedule Notification: Complete and return the enclosed "Permittee Construction Schedule" form.
+- 1. Permittee Construction Schedule Notification: Complete and return the enclosed "Permittee Construction Schedule" form.
 Should construction be initiated prior to 30 days from authorization of this project, please return the completed form as soon as possible.
-If you prefer, you may telephone 918-669-7400 to inform the U.S. Army Corps of Engineers (Corps) regarding the construction start date.
+If you prefer, you may telephone 918-669-7400 to inform the U.S. Army Corps of Engineers (Corps) regarding the construction start date. - 2.
+Bridge Debris: To the maximum extent practicable all old bridge materials shall be removed from the stream.
+Subsurface support and structures shall be removed to below the bed of the stream and remaining portions covered with native streambed materials.
+Measures should be taken to ensure that fallback of debris to the stream is minimized, and all pieces of debris 6 inches or larger (single dimension) are captured and disposed of properly off-site.
+No bridge and support demolition debris shall be used as riprap material or embankment or abutment stabilization in Critical Resource Waters.

-2. Clearing of Vegetation:
+3. Clearing of Vegetation: